exercism/elm/concepts/pattern-matching/about.md

 ```

 Destructuring can be used for single variant custom types, for tuples, and also for records, where it is very convenient.
-To destructure a record, one can use any number of its fields, one, two, ..., or all the fields.
+To [destructure a record][records-pattern-matching], one can use any number of its fields, one, two, ..., or all the fields.

 ```elm
 type alias Circle =